 For the Tier 1 Grant Program, OCTA will release funds through two payments.
-The initial payment will constitute 75 percent (75%) of the contract award or programmed amount at contract award.
+The initial payment will constitute 75 percent (75%) of the CTFP grant share of the contract award or grant amount at contract award, whichever is less.
 OCTA will disburse the final payment, approximately 25 percent (25%) of eligible funds, after approval of the final report.
-Further information on reimbursements can be located within Chapter 9 of these Guidelines.
+Further information on reimbursements can be located within Chapter 9 of the CTFP Guidelines.